Heard about the new way to boost your retirement savings?

 An HSA could be a worthy way to supplement your retirement, even if you’ve maxed out your other retirement plans.
 Because you can max out your 401k and IRA, and still save the full amount permitted in your HSA, it does raise the cap on tax-deferred savings.
 That said, the fees can be tricky, the investment options are limited, and you’ll only reap the triple tax benefit if you spend the money on medical expenses.

 If you have extra cash to invest and haven’t yet maxed out your IRA, do that.
-Even if you make too much money to deduct it, or you earn too much to contribute to a Roth IRA, consider a non-deductible IRA—which still gives you the benefit of tax-free growth, plus far more control over your investing choices and costs.
+Even if you make too much money to deduct it, or you earn too much to contribute to a Roth IRA, consider a non-deductible IRA—which still gives you the benefit of tax-deferred growth, plus far more control over your investing choices and costs.
 Betterment’s IRA is free to set up, and our portfolio costs are the lowest in the industry.

 Given that the cost of your health care in retirement could be $200,000 or more, according to industry estimates, using an HSA as a tax-advantaged account just for medical bills is smart.